-(5) Chopat strap to be worn during activity.
-This releases some of the tension of the muscle tightness and distributes the force around the patellar tendon.
+- Wearing a Chopat Strap during an activity releases some of the tension of the muscle tightness and distributes the force around the patellar tendon.

-(6) Preventative T:25 Knee Wearable.
-I have recommended this to many athletes with patellar tendonitis and many other knee injuries and it cures the issue every time.
+- I have recommended the Preventative T:25 Knee Wearable to many athletes with patellar tendonitis and many other knee injuries and it cures the issue every time.
 Wear as directed.

 Find out more about the CRYSC Sports Medicine Program by visiting our website.
 For any question or concerns related to hip flexor pain, sports medicine, or athletic training, please reach out to the CRYSC Head Athletic Trainer, Julie Graves, at [email protected].